 The Neurosurgery Residency Program offers an excellent benefits package, including health and disability insurance, vacation days and holiday pay.
 House Officers at U-M are represented by the House Officers Association (HOA) and receive benefits and compensation based on a contract negotiated by HOA.
 A resident’s salary affords a comfortable quality of life in Ann Arbor.

-- Department-funded attendance at the Chicago Review Course, a preparatory course for residents taking the ABNS primary examination for credit.
+- Department-funded attendance at the Kranzler Review Course, a preparatory course for residents taking the ABNS primary examination for credit.

 - Resident library: many books available for residents to sign out; the library is routinely updated based on residency and faculty book requests.